 In both mental and general healthcare settings, a treatment plan is a documented guide or outline for a patient’s therapeutic treatment.

-Treatment plans are used by professionals such as psychologists, psychiatrists, behavioral health professionals, and other healthcare practitioners as a way to:
+Treatment plans are also a summary assessment for counselor referrals when required.
+In general, they’re used by professionals such as psychologists, psychiatrists, behavioral health professionals, and other healthcare practitioners as a way to:

 - Evaluate, and

-- Manage a patient’s condition over time for positive health outcomes.
+- Enhance a patient’s condition over time for positive health outcomes.

-An effective approach to treatment planning can help identify potential challenges that may arise during a patient’s therapy, and is developed collaboratively to consider both the patient and their provider.
+Effective treatment planning can identify potential challenges that may arise during a patient’s therapy.
+Moreover, it increases client engagement in the process because the plan is developed collaboratively between the patient and their provider.